 Astrophotography is the new kid on the block and it's here to stay.
 The advancement in camera and lens technology in the last 10 years has opened the door to capturing images that were essentially impossible in the past.
 The speed of the Sensor or film just wasn't enough to capture the landscape and night sky together.
 Now even a basic DSLR or Mirrorless camera can capture some amazing images.
 Unfortunately, it's not as easy as it sounds.
 How do I stop the stars from trailing? or How can I focus at night? are just 2 of the questions that need answering.
 People have asked why they should attend one of my workshops?
 Firstly I have been shooting the night sky since 1983, I am an internationally recognised amateur astronomer and winner of the prestigious Lone Star Observers award at the Texas Star Party.
 I have even discovered a Planetary Nebula which is called Murrell 1.

 I have invested the small profit I earned from last years workshops back into the business and I now have a Nikon and Canon 14mm Samyang f2.8 lens that attendees can borrow if they don't have a fast wide-angle lens.
-I also have a Skywatcher Star Adventurer tracker that can be used by everyone.
+I also have Several Skywatcher Star Adventurer trackers that can be used by everyone.
 If you have a tracker I encourage you to bring it along as I will be able to help you with tips and tricks to set up and use it better.
-My next investment will be a second tracker just for people to borrow.
 I also have a variety of chargers and batteries for many common cameras plus some extra intervalometer remote controls for shooting the star trail images.
+I have also invested in both the EQ5 and EQ6 Goto style equatorial mounts along with several photographic telescopes.
+Several of the Workshops will cover Deep Sky Photography if this interests you.
+I can also run a one on one meeting for this type of photography.

 Dates for 2021